 ‘The life of any creature should be respected simply because its own life is as important to it as mine is to me.’

-‘If we cannot have our pleasure, then our pain often becomes our pleasure.’
+‘If we can’t have our pleasure, then our pain often becomes our pleasure.’

 ‘Suffering brings a man to wisdom or to bitterness.’